satishgoda/iluvblender/README.md

 iluvblender
 ===========

-Blender Python Scripts, Add-Ons and more....
+Experiments with Blender, Python API, utility scripts, add-ons and more....

 * http://learningblender3dsoftware.blogspot.in